Ohredhead/General/HyPla Project.md

 **Key Points**
 - Combines theoretical modeling, lab experiments, and **pilot-scale tests**.
 - Successfully demonstrated **reduction of manganese ore** using hydrogen plasma.
-- Aims to scale the method for industrial use
+- Aims to scale the method for industrial use.

 **Relevant Tags**
 #HyPla #PilotProject #CleanMetals